pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 ## Enable checkpoint

 For importing a large volume of data, it is essential to refer to the [Lightning Checkpoints](/tidb-lightning/tidb-lightning-checkpoints.md) documentation and enable checkpoints.
-It is recommended to prioritize using MySQL as the driver to avoid losing the checkpoint information if TiDB Lightning is running in a container environment and the container might exit and delete the checkpoint information.
+It is recommended to prioritize using MySQL as the driver to avoid losing the checkpoint information if TiDB Lightning is running in a container environment where the container might exit and delete the checkpoint information.

 If you encounter insufficient space in downstream TiKV during import, you can manually run the `kill` command (without the `-9` option) all TiDB Lightning instances.
 After scaling up the capacity, you can resume the import based on the checkpoint information.

 ## Best practices for importing a large single table

 Importing multiple tables can increase the time required for checksum and analyze operations, sometimes exceeding the time required for data import itself.
-However, in general, it is not necessary to adjust the configuration.
+However, it is generally not necessary to adjust the configuration.
 If there are one or more large tables among the multiple tables, it is recommended to separate the source files of these large tables and import them separately.

 This section focuses on the best practices for importing large single tables.
 There is no strict definition for a large single table, but it is generally considered to meet one of the following criteria: